shagene/wordle-wramble/APP_DOC.md

 - Playwright for end-to-end tests
 - Axe for accessibility testing

-## 7. Development Notes
-### Reference
-Use old code for logic (e.g., scrambling, drag-and-drop) but rebuild UI/UX from scratch.

 ### Focus
 Prioritize a delightful look and feel—test with children for feedback.